 Table of Contents

-1. Get free water: Join Retain the Rain!
+1. Get free water and green materials: Join Retain the Rain!

 The City of Hartford Mayor’s Office of Sustainability is giving away free rain barrels, which can help you capture and store rain water for later use on your gardens and plants.